NASA says infamous asteroid Apophis won't smack into Earth for at least the next 100 years

-Somebody tell Bruce Willis he can relax.
+Bruce Willis can relax.
 We won't be looking at an Armageddon scenario with infamous asteroid Apophis anytime soon.
 NASA has ruled out the chance of Apophis impacting Earth for at least the next 100 years.

 Apophis has literally been on Earth's radar after being identified as "one of the most hazardous asteroids that could impact Earth," according to NASA.
 Scientists had previously been unable to rule out a very slight chance of impact in 2068, but new data puts our planet in the clear for that year.